Falsework: In modern roadway construction

 The illustrations are of modern pipe-column falsework, used to support the formwork for a post-tensioned reinforced concrete flyover connector for the eastern span replacement of the San Francisco-Oakland Bay Bridge.
 When the supports are complete, wood beams and plywood or reusable metal forms will be placed, reinforcing and tenon conduits added, and concrete poured.
 After curing and any tenon tensioning, wedges will be removed and forms and falsework disassembled.

 In bridge construction

 A certain type of bridge, the self-anchored suspension bridge, must be supported during construction, either by the use of cantilever or suspension methods or by support from below.
 Support from below was used in the construction of the main span of the eastern span replacement of the San Francisco–Oakland Bay Bridge, using parallel prefabricated truss spans.

 Cast in place concrete bridges must also be supported during construction.
-The Sixth Street Viaduct in Los Angeles, California will be cast on falsework and then hung on its network tied arch cables.
+The new Sixth Street Viaduct in Los Angeles, California, was cast on falsework and then hung on its network tied arch cables.
 The release of the falsework will coincide with the tensioning of the arch cables.

 Typical falsework components

-Soffit: Plywood sheeting for walking platform and surface to pour bridge against, typically on top of 4x4 lumber at specified spacing of 12".
+Soffit: Plywood sheeting for walking platform and surface to pour bridge against, typically on top of 4×4 lumber at specified spacing of 12".